 Muay Thai Core exercises

 Developing strong or shredded abs is often a tedious task, with people frequently trying different machines or fads.
-But ask yourself, how often do you see a muay thai fighter without a shredded core (aside from some heavyweight fighters)?
-Practicing muay thai not only encourages us to strengthen our core to become unaffected by body shots, but it also creates strong abs and obliques through the movements that are performed while practicing the sport.
-Almost all movements are performed with partial use of the core muscles, therefore practicing them with intensity will create that athletic body that is so often desired in summer.
+But ask yourself, how often do you see a Muay Thai fighter without a shredded core (aside from some heavyweight fighters)?
+Practising Muay That not only encourages us to strengthen our core to become unaffected by body shots, but it also creates strong abs and obliques through the movements that are performed while practising the sport.
+Almost all movements are performed with partial use of the core muscles, therefore practising them with intensity will create that athletic body that is so often desired in summer.

 This instructional video further explains the movements of all the exercises below.

 *do not pull your head with your hands, keep hands at the side of your head.
-This insures you use your abs to lift your head, instead of your arms.
+This ensures you use your abs to lift your head, instead of your arms.

 *if you can touch your heels without having to engage your core, straighten your legs slightly to increase the distance to your heels